bmt626/brandontaylor_tech/content/posts/thm_mrphisher/index.md

 The macro is taking a[i] and XORing it against i then converting that to a chr and storing it in b along with everything else that was already contained in b to give us a final string.

-**For a great explainer on xor check out this [Gary Explains Video](https://www.youtube.com/watch?v=3Kvv7VEM3uc) he does a way better job than I could in this format.**
+*For a great explainer on xor check out this [Gary Explains Video](https://www.youtube.com/watch?v=3Kvv7VEM3uc) he does a way better job than I could in this format.*

+**UPDATE - this video ([XOR & the Half Adder](https://www.youtube.com/watch?v=VPw9vPN-3ac)) did an amazing job explaning the xor math and made everything click for me I highly recommend checking out the [Computerphile YouTube Channel](https://www.youtube.com/user/Computerphile) their content is great at explaining complext concepts in a way that makes it easy to understand!**

 So we will do the same but first, we need to know how to xor in python.
 In python, the xor operator is the carrot symbol (^)